-Carnegie Mellon University in Rwanda (CMU-R) is located in Kigali, Rwanda and was established on September 16, 2011.
-CMU-R offers a Master of Science in Information Technology and a Master of Science in Electrical and Computer Engineering.
-Located in Telecom House (a former telecommunications building), CMU-R occupies the entire 4th floor and 5th floor of the building.
-The space managed by CMU-R includes classrooms, offices, project rooms and recreational spaces.
-CMU-R currently does not have any student housing.
-The entire building is owned by the Government of Rwanda and all facilities and equipment of CMU-R are also owned by the Government.
+Carnegie Mellon University Africa in Rwanda (CMU-Africa) is located in Kigali, Rwanda and was established on September 16, 2011.
+CMU-Africa offers a Master of Science in Information Technology and a Master of Science in Electrical and Computer Engineering.
+Located in Telecom House (a former telecommunications building), CMU-Africa occupies the entire 4th floor, 5th floor and newly acquired wing A of 1st floor of the building.
+The space managed by CMU-Africa includes classrooms, offices, project rooms and recreational spaces.
+CMU-Africa currently does not have any student housing.
+The entire building is owned by the Government of Rwanda and all facilities and equipment of CMU-Africa are also owned by the Government.
 Telecom House is situated in the Kacyiru neighborhood of Kigali and is in close proximity to Umubano Hotel, the American Embassy (and many other embassies), the office of the President of Rwanda and several government ministries.

-Carnegie Mellon University in Rwanda does not operate a campus police force.
+Carnegie Mellon University Africa in Rwanda does not operate a campus police force.
 All students, faculty, staff and guests are encouraged to promptly report criminal incidents, accidents, and other emergencies to local authorities.
 Crimes and emergencies can be reported at any time of day or night seven days a week: